Parkhan-store/GFM-inverter/README.md

-# GFM-inverter
+# 20 kW Q-f Swing-Based Grid-Forming Inverter Control for Grid Interconnection
 Simulation study of a 20 kW grid-forming inverter control for smooth grid interconnection.

-# 20 kW Q-f Swing-Based Grid-Forming Inverter Control for Grid Interconnection

 ## Overview
 This project presents a simulation-based study of a 20 kW grid-forming inverter using Q-f swing-based control and P/Q reference scheduling for smooth grid interconnection.